Halloumi and beetroot salad is a perfect delicious lunch or light dinner option. It’s less than 300 calories and it’s also quick and easy to make.

 Beetroot is a so-called “superfood” being associated with helping to lower blood pressure and can improve exercise performance.

-Pile on more salad if you are making this a dinner option.
+This halloumi and beetroot salad can be made as a lunch or dinner option.
+I would pile on more salad if you are making this a dinner option!

 Halloumi and Beetroot Salad a lunch or dinner option at less than 300 calories and being equally quick and simple to make.